azeey/gz-sensors/tutorials/03_thermal_camera.md

 @image html files/thermal_camera/thermal_camera_demo_2.png

-Another thing that you can do is modify the temperature ranges for objects with a varying heat signature.
+Another thing that you can do is modify the temperature ranges for objects with a heat signature.
 For example, if you go to the fuel cache on your machine (located at `~/.ignition/fuel/` by default) and then modify rescue randy's `model.sdf` to have `min_temp` be `200`, and `max_temp` be `500`, you should see output similar to this (be sure to re-start the simulator by killing the current simulator (`ctrl-c` will do) and then re-running `ign gazebo -r thermal_camera.sdf`):

 @image html files/thermal_camera/thermal_camera_demo_3.png